Skip to content

 Youtube is one of the world’s biggest streaming platforms but lacks some features in its free variation.
-The ability to download videos is something that just about every Youtube viewer wants, and luckily, there are hundreds of free tools to do exactly that.
+The ability to download videos is something that just about every Youtube viewer wants; luckily, there are hundreds of free tools to do that.
 However, some might not work as well as others.

-Python developers using the yt_dlp library have recently been impacted by a bug where their previously functional codebases for downloading videos are failing because of the “unable to extract uploader id” error.
-In this article, we’re discussing what causes the error as well as how to fix the issue.
+Python developers using the yt_dlp library have recently been impacted by a bug where their previously functional codebases for downloading videos fail because of the “unable to extract uploader id” error.
+In this article, we’re discussing what causes the error and how to fix the issue.

 What causes the unable to extract uploader ID error?